UK scientists seek permission to edit the genes of human embryos

 While the technology can enable scientists to find and change or replace genetic defects, critics say it also has the potential to create "designer babies" to order.

-A spokesman for the HFEA noted that British law bans genome editing of embryos for use in treatment, but allows it for research if done under an HFEA license.
+A spokesman for the HFEA noted that British law bans genome editing of embryos for use in treatment, but allows it for research if done under an HFEA licence.

 He confirmed that said the HFEA had received an application to use CRISPR-Cas9 in a licensed research project, and said it would be considered in due course.